Jeremy Jeffress: Kansas City Royals

 On December 18, 2010, Jeffress was traded to the Kansas City Royals with Alcides Escobar, Lorenzo Cain, and Jake Odorizzi for Zack Greinke and Yuniesky Betancourt.
 In spring training in 2011, Jeffress led the major leagues in wild pitches, with five in 11 innings.

 Jeffress began the year on the Royals roster, and got his first win as a Royal on April 5 against the Chicago White Sox.
 He made 14 appearances with a 4.70 ERA in 15.1 innings of work, adding on 13 strikeouts, but also had 11 walks and 12 hits allowed.
 On May 21, Jeffress was optioned to the Omaha Storm Chasers, the Royals Triple-A affiliate, posting a 7.13 ERA in 16 games, 3 of which were starts.
-These struggles led him to be moved down to the Royals Double-A affiliate, the Northwest Arkansas Naturals on July 20, were he appeared in 9 games, starting 8, posting a 4.26 ERA in 31.2 innings, adding on 20 strikeouts as well as 22 walks and 32 hits allowed.
+These struggles led him to be moved down to the Royals Double-A affiliate, the Northwest Arkansas Naturals on July 20, where he appeared in 9 games, starting 8, posting a 4.26 ERA in 31.2 innings, adding on 20 strikeouts as well as 22 walks and 32 hits allowed.

 In the 2012 season, Jeffress split time between the Storm Chasers and Royals, as he was unable to find his footing in the majors posting a 6.75 ERA in just 13 appearances, allowing 19 hits, 14 runs and 14 walks to just 14 strikeouts in 13.1 innings.
 His play in the minors showed signs of improvement as he made 37 appearances, going 5–4 with 4.97 ERA, with 61 strikeouts to just 25 walks.

 On November 2, 2012, the Royals designated Jeffress for assignment.

 Toronto Blue Jays

 On November 8, 2012, the Toronto Blue Jays received Jeffress from the Royals in exchange for cash considerations.
-Jeffress was designated for assignment by the Blue Jays on April 6, 2013 after pitching in one game.
+Jeffress was designated for assignment by the Blue Jays on April 6, 2013, after pitching in one game.
 Jeffress cleared waivers, and was assigned outright to the Triple-A Buffalo Bisons on April 16.
 Jeffress was sent to the Class A Dunedin Blue Jays on April 25 without having pitched for the Bisons.
 He was brought up to the Bisons on May 3.
 His contract was selected by the Blue Jays on September 3 after the Bisons season ended, and the major league rosters expanded.
 He appeared in 10 games for the Blue Jays posting a 0.87 ERA in 10.1 innings, while in his time with the Bison he had a 1–0 record with a 1.65 ERA in 25 appearances.

 Jeffress opened the 2014 season on the major league roster, where he struggled mightly after showing flashes the year prior.
 In just 3 appearances, Jeffress posted a 10.80 ERA in 3 innings of work.
 Jeffress was designated for assignment after the game on April 4, 2014.
 On April 15, after clearing waivers, Jeffress was assigned to Buffalo; however, he chose free agency rather than report to Buffalo.